clux/modul8/Readme.md

   - require tree is displayed in the style of `npm list`
   - only pulls in what is explicitly required - no need to ever manipulate your include list
   - application specific data can be pulled in during the compilation process, to be requireable in the browser.
-  - Application does not rely on global variables (although it exports some for the console).
+  - Application does not rely on global variables (although it exports one for the console).
+  - Allows easy integration of CommonJS incompatible libraries to the require system
   - ideal for single page web applications - only 1 or 2 HTTP requests to get all your code + possibly templates

 ## Installation